This post may contain affiliate links.

 Step 4 – Pour the sand

 Add a layer of sand to create a stable base for the fire pit.
-As you can see, the rain came down as soon as I began pouring the sand, but I was able to proceed despite the wet sand.
+As you can see, the rain began to fall as soon as I started pouring the sand, but I was still able to proceed despite the wet sand.

 Step 5 – Add the drainage rocks